GRIFORTIS/Schiavinato_Sharing/SECURITY.md

 ---

+## Implemented Security Hardening

+The Schiavinato Sharing implementations include defense-in-depth security measures:

+### Timing Attack Prevention

+All implementations use **constant-time comparison** for checksum validation to prevent timing side-channel attacks:

+- **Row checksums**: Compared using bitwise XOR without early exit
+- **Master checksum**: Validated with constant-time equality checks
+- **BIP39 checksums**: Binary string comparison in constant time

+This prevents attackers with precise timing measurement capability from inferring information about secret values through execution time differences.

+**Risk Context**: Timing attacks require nanosecond-level measurement precision and are primarily relevant in network-accessible environments.
+For air-gapped offline usage, this risk is minimal but the protection is provided regardless.

+### Memory Dump Protection

+All implementations explicitly wipe sensitive data from memory after use:

+- **Word indices**: Zeroed immediately after share generation
+- **Polynomial coefficients**: Cleared after polynomial evaluation
+- **Recovered secrets**: Overwritten after validation completes

+While garbage collection will eventually reclaim memory, explicit cleanup reduces the window of vulnerability to memory dump attacks (e.g., from malware with memory access or forensic analysis).

+**Implementation Details**:
+- Arrays are overwritten with zeros element-by-element
+- Cleanup occurs in `finally` blocks to ensure execution even on errors
+- TypeScript library: `secureWipeArray()` and `secureWipeNumber()` functions
+- HTML tool: `secureWipeArray()` JavaScript function

+**Risk Context**: Memory dump attacks require either physical access to the device or the presence of malware with memory inspection capabilities.
+Air-gapped environments are inherently more resistant to these threats, but the protections are implemented as best practice.

+### Cryptographic Randomness

+Both implementations use cryptographically secure random number generation:

+- **Browser/HTML tool**: `window.crypto.getRandomValues()`
+- **Node.js library**: `crypto.randomFillSync()` (via `@noble/hashes`)
+- **Fallback validation**: Throws error if secure randomness is unavailable

+**No use of `Math.random()`** anywhere in share generation or key material creation.

+### Transparency

+These security features are:
+- **Automatic**: Work without user configuration
+- **Transparent**: Do not affect test vectors or share compatibility
+- **Auditable**: Documented in source code comments
+- **Tested**: Covered by automated test suites

+---

 ## Non-Security Feedback

 For general questions, suggestions, or non-sensitive bug reports (typos, minor formatting issues, unclear explanations), please use the standard GitHub issue tracker instead of the security contact.
 This helps keep security channels focused on time-sensitive and high-impact concerns.